gapegias/Lagalt.no/README.md

 <img src="/pictures/request_requests.PNG">

 ## **Architecture layers to build the database and create API**

-We follow the architecture in the below picture
+We define that everything is separated in layers, and the upper layers are abstractions of the lower ones, that's why every layer should only reference the immediate lower layer.
+See the below picture.

 <img src="/pictures/backend_architecture.png">